High Land, Hard Rain: Background and recording

 Following the demise of the Forensics, vocalist and guitarist Roddy Frame formed Aztec Camera in 1980 with bassist Alan Welsh and drummer Dave Mulholland.
 By the end of the year, Welsh was replaced by Campbell Owens.
 The band supported the Rezillos at the Bungalow Bar in Paisley, Renfrewshire, in December 1980; they were witnessed by Alan Horne of Postcard Records, who signed them days afterwards.
 Preceded by press attention in Sounds, "Just Like Gold" was released as a single, reaching number 10 in the UK Independent Singles Chart.
-"Mattress of Wine" followed as the next single, reaching number eight on the same chart.
+"Mattress of Wire" followed as the next single, reaching number eight on the same chart.
 A planned album for Postcard, titled Green Jacket Grey, was scrapped, and around this time, Mulholland left the band.
 The band relocated to London and temporarily drafted in Blair Cunningham of Haircut One Hundred, before the role was permanently taken by Dave Ruffy of the Ruts.
 Keyboardist Bernie Clarke joined soon afterwards.

 Aztec Camera recorded their debut studio album at the International Christian Communication studio in Eastbourne in three weeks.
 Frame said they were "rush[ed], but that was good because sometimes you can hear a bit of pressure in the album."
 He mentioned that they doubled-tracked his Masano-branded acoustic guitar, which he acquired two months before the recording sessions.
 He used the "slightly percussive thing where you can hear the plectrum scraping each string", which became more percussive when they doubled-tracked it, "because the two guitars end up slightly out of time."